switch-hawaii/price_response_data/README.md

 - `EV Adoption/ev_hourly_charge_profile.tsv`
   - business-as-usual EV charging shapes from http://fsec.ucf.edu/en/publications/pdf/HI-14-17.pdf

+# Replicating this Work

-The instructions above recreate the data environment used for historical studies as closely as possible.
+The instructions above recreate the data environment used for the price response study as closely as possible.
 However, two factors make it impossible to recreate the data exactly:

 (1) NREL updates the National Solar Radiation Database (NSRDB) periodically, so
     the data files you download from NSRDB are likely to differ slightly from the